EthanR168/QuackNet/README.md

 [![PyPI version](https://img.shields.io/pypi/v/QuackNet)](https://pypi.org/project/QuackNet/)
 [![Docs](https://img.shields.io/badge/docs-online-blue)](https://sirquackpng.github.io/QuackNet/quacknet.html)

-**QuackNet** is a python based building and training neural networks and convolutional networks entirely from scratch.
-It offers foundational implementations of key components such as forward propagation, backpropagation and optimisation algorithms, without relying on machine learning frameworks like TensorFlow or Pytorch
+**QuackNet** is a Python-based library for building and training neural networks and convolutional networks entirely from scratch.
+It offers foundational implementations of key components such as forward propagation, backpropagation and optimisation algorithms, without relying on machine learning frameworks like TensorFlow or PyTorch.

 ## Table of Contents